Filsecker/LoremIpsum/README.md

 example: $generator->getParagraphs(3,'html',true ) ;

-you can also adjust for paragraph length using two parameters (showing default values:
+you can also adjust for paragraph length using two parameters for mean and standard deviation of the number of sentences(showing default values:)

 getParagraphs($nrOfParagraphs=1,$format='array',$loremipsum=true, $paragraphMean = 5, $paragraphStDev = 2)